rinkanekoii/fastdl/README.md

 ## Safety
-- Single-file PowerShell script
-- No obfuscation or encoded payloads
+- Fully open-source
-- No hidden downloads or execution
+- No obfuscation or hidden execution
-- No persistence, services, or startup modifications
-- No elevated privileges required
-- aria2c binaries are downloaded only from official sources
+- aria2c binary is downloaded from official sources

 Users are encouraged to review the source code before running: